nataly-projects/personal-finance-app/README.md

 - Automated monthly financial summary emails

 ### **🔐 Security & Authentication**
-- Authentication: User authentication is managed via JSON Web Tokens (JWT) to ensure secure access to the application.
+- Authentication: User authentication is managed via JSON Web Tokens (JWT) to ensure secure access to the application
-- Environment Variables: Sensitive information such as database connection strings and secret keys are stored in environment variables using the dotenv package to keep credentials secure.
+- Environment Variables: Sensitive information such as database connection strings and secret keys are stored in environment variables using the dotenv package to keep credentials secure
-- User Registration & Login: Secure sign-up and sign-in flow with validation and session management.
+- User Registration & Login: Secure sign-up and sign-in flow with validation and session management
-- Password Management: Secure password reset and update flows with email verification.
+- Password Management: Secure password reset and update flows with email verification

 ## **Technologies Used**